 My mom is a huge fan of mango chutney and usually grabs a jar or two from Cherians, – a store that specializes in South Asian goods located in the city of Decatur, in metro Atlanta.

-As mangoes are one of the highlights of our weekly shopping excursions, we had plenty on hand.
+As fresh mangoes are one of the highlights of our weekly shopping excursions, we had plenty on hand, as they are the main ingredient in this great condiment.
 A quick call to mom and I was given the other ingredients on the label of the jar of mango chutney at my mom’s house.

-I decided to replace sugar with maple syrup (you can also use honey instead of maple syrup) and add in some onion, ginger, and garlic along with red wine vinegar and cut down on the powdered spices for no other reason than I wanted to save them for easy curry recipes like this zucchini curry, instead.
+I decided to make a few adaptations to the ingredients my mom mentioned.
+I replaced the brown sugar with maple syrup (you can also use honey instead of maple syrup) and added in some onion, ginger, and garlic along with red wine vinegar, and cut down on the powdered spices for no other reason than I wanted to save them for easy curry recipes like this zucchini curry, instead.